-The Oregon Vital Records office, known as the Center for Health Statistics (CHS), is where you can get certified copies of birth certificates, death certificates, and other vital records in Oregon.
+The Oregon Vital Records office, known as the Center for Health Statistics (CHS), is where to get certified copies of birth certificates, death certificates, and other vital records in Oregon.

-As of May 19, 2014, the U.S. District Court has issued a decision that in effect allows same sex marriage to occur in Oregon.
+As of May 19, 2014, the U.S. District Court has issued a decision that in effect allows same-sex marriage to occur in Oregon.
 For more information, please see the Frequently Asked Questions page.
-Updated instructions to complete a marriage record are now available.
+Updated instructions to complete a marriage record are available for counties.

 Vital Statistics has published final data for marriages statewide in 2014 by county of issuance and sex.
 Final data for marriages statewide in 2014 by county of occurrence and month are also available.

 House Bill 2093 (2013)

 On June 13, 2013, Governor Kitzhaber signed House Bill 2093, which reorganizes and clarifies our vital records laws.
 You may read the full text of the bill at the Oregon Legislature website.
 You may also review the amended Oregon Administrative Rules effective January 1, 2014.
 Our HB 2093 Implementation site provides more information about the contents of the bill, the administrative rules created as a result, and a history of its passage.